 The photos are my own, and so is this humble recipe.

-With a potholder, take the cast iron skillet out of the oven, (shut the door so you don't lose your heat) and pour the batter into it, and return it to the oven to bake.
+With a potholder, take the cast iron skillet out of the oven (shut the door so you don't lose your heat) and pour the batter into it.

 BAKE THE DUTCH BABY

 Bake the Dutch Baby in the oven for 15 minutes, watch it carefully as it browns so it doesn't burn.
 Here is what it looks like when it is baked.

 FILL THE DUTCH BABY WITH FRUIT

 Fill with an assortment of fruit or berries.
 Squeeze the juice of one lemon over all fruit.

-Slice in 6 pie shaped slices to serve, and top with a dollop of whipped cream.
+Slice in 6 pie-shaped slices to serve and top with a dollop of whipped cream.
 Enjoy!